Subject to prior approval, a project-based internship can form part of the MSc study programme as part of the electives block.

 A project-based internship can be included as part of the MSc Economics and Business Administration electives block if a supervisor has pre-approved the internship.
 It is the student's responsibility to obtain the internal supervisor's prior approval of the project-based internship.

-The supervisor pre-approves the project-based internship by signing the internship agreement.
+The supervisor pre-approves the project-based internship by signing the standard internship agreement, you can find the agreement below.
+You must use the standard agreement.

 It is the student's own responsibility to find and enter into a written contract with an internship.